Zonar Systems

 Context

-Zonar Systems, a fleet management company, needed to modernize its legacy admin tools to support its growing EV (Electric vehicle) customer base in the heavy-duty vehicle space.
-Creating and managing EV config (configuration) packages was a slow, manual process that made scaling difficult for internal teams.
-SMEs (Subject Matter Experts) relied on outdated tools, while Customer Care teams lacked the visibility they needed to support customers effectively.
-I set out to design a solution that served both technical and non-technical users.
-The redesigned tools contributed to a 29x increase in EV customers.
+Zonar Systems, a fleet management software and hardware company, needed to modernize its legacy admin tools to support its growing EV (Electric vehicle) customer base in the heavy-duty vehicle space.
+Creating, modifying, and managing EV config (configuration) packages was a slow, manual process.
+SMEs (Subject Matter Experts) relied on a series of outdated tools that required many steps per device, while Customer Care teams lacked the visibility they needed to support customers effectively.
+As a result, the current processes didn't allow for scalable deployment of the company's program and became harder to manage as more devices are deployed.

 Challenge